-Photography is a tough enough craft to master by itself, but many photographers and websites alike make it even more daunting for the newcomer photographer by bombarding them with a bunch of terms they simply don’t understand.
+Photography is a tough enough craft to master by itself, but many photographers and websites alike make it even more daunting for newcomers by bombarding them with a bunch of photography terms they simply don’t understand.

 How are you supposed to get involved in the photography community when it seems like you’re speaking separate languages?

 This is nobody’s fault.
-The beginner photographer is simply not experienced enough to have learned all the photography jargon, while the jargon users are just so accustomed to speaking to photographers.
+The beginner photographer is simply not experienced enough to have learned all these photography terms, while the jargon users are just too accustomed to speaking to photographers.

 But just because it’s nobody’s fault it doesn’t mean it can’t be solved.
-Here are some of the most commonly used photography terms, along with a simple explanation of each of them:
+Here are some of the most commonly used photography terms and phrases, along with a simple explanation of each of them:

 You Might Like… Photography: Learn the Basics

 Aperture – This is the variable opening that allows light to pass through your lens and onto the camera sensor.
 A larger opening means more light can pass through, resulting in a brighter image (if all other conditions remain the same.)
 It’s similar to your pupils dilating when it’s dark to allow more light in.
 Apertures are measured in f-stops (see below.)
 The aperture is one corner of the Exposure Triangle.